TrustsenseDev/Pepsi-Documentation/README.md

 local Library = loadstring(game:GetObjects("rbxassetid://7657867786")[1].Source)("Pepsi's UI Library") -- Pepsi's very cool library local Libraryflags = Library.flags -- a variable for the library's flags local Wait = Library.subs.Wait -- Only returns if the GUI has not been terminated.
-For 'while Wait() do' loops
+For 'while Wait() do' loops -- you can use setclipboard(game:GetObjects("rbxassetid://7657867786")[1].Source) to check library source for more documentation!

 -- Window Element
 local Window = Library:CreateWindow({